TDietrich52/Half-Precision-Floating-Point-Adder/README.md

 ---

 ## Credits
-This project was built under the instruction of [https://www.uta.edu/academics/faculty/profile?user=carroll](Proffessor Carroll) at the University of Texas at Arlington.
+This project was built under the instruction of [Proffessor Carroll](https://www.uta.edu/academics/faculty/profile?user=carroll) at the University of Texas at Arlington.
+Custom Boards were provided by University of Texas at Arlington's CPE Department.